geoff-m/stringpool/Readme.md

 If you disable reference counting (pass `-DSTRINGPOOL_REFCOUNT_ENABLE=OFF` to CMake), strings will instead persist until the pool is destroyed.

-You can then store and use these handles in place of your normal strings.
+You can then store and these instances of `string_handle` in place of your normal strings.
 In this way, you can achieve deduplication by sacrificing a bit of convenience.

 ## Requirements